Sandy Salmon: Career

 In 1977, Salmon served in the United States Marine Corps, until 1980.

 As a home educator, Salmon provided K-12 education to her children.

 In 2011, Salmon became a legislative clerk in the Iowa State Senate.

 On November 6, 2012, Salmon's political career began when she won the election and became a member of the Iowa House of Representatives for District 63.
 Salmon defeated Bill Heckroth with 50.3% of the votes.
 On November 4, 2014, as an incumbent, Salmon won the election and continued serving as a member of Iowa House of Representatives for District 63.
 Salmon defeated Teresa Meyer with 58.1% of the votes.
 On November 8, 2016, as an incumbent, Salmon won the election and continued serving District 63.
 Salmon defeated Teresa Meyer again.
 On November 6, 2018, as an incumbent, Salmon won the election and continued serving District 63.
 Salmon defeated Eric Stromberg.

 On May 7, 2025, Salmon introduced Senate Concurrent Resolution 3 which asked the Supreme Court to overturn Obergefell v.
-Hodges, arguing for a restoration of the "natural" definition of marriage, despite broad public support in Iowa for same-sex marriage.
+Hodges, arguing for a restoration of the "natural" definition of marriage, despite broad public support for same-sex marriage in Iowa.

 Salmon serves as the chairperson of the Veterans Affairs Committee.
 Salmon also serves as a member of Education Committee, Human Resources Committee, and Public Safety Committee.

 Salmon manages a farm with her sister.